douglashill/douglashill.github.io/Content/london-to-athens.md

 <figure>
     <img src="frecciarossa2.jpg" alt="Seats in an empty train carriage.">
-    <figcaption>Spacious and comfy seats in business claass on the Frecciarossa train</figcaption>
+    <figcaption>Spacious and comfy seats in business class on the Frecciarossa train</figcaption>
 </figure>

 As the train races down the Adriatic coast of Italy, you can see hundreds of kilometres of sandy beaches.